actualrayy/Wazuh-Shuffle-Soar/README.md

 ## What is this project?
 - This is a hands-on practical security automation project.
 The goal was to eliminate manual security alerts and build a closed-loop system, where a SIEM detects a threat and SOAR platform acts immediately to investigate.

-- I span up a Dockerized Wazul Manager to monitor system logs, hooked it directly to a local Shuffle SOAR instance via webhooks, and built an automated threat intelligence pipeline that pulls out malicious IPs and enriches them with real-world geographical and network data in real time.
+- I span up a Dockerized Wazuh Manager to monitor system logs, hooked it directly to a local Shuffle SOAR instance via webhooks, and built an automated threat intelligence pipeline that pulls out malicious IPs and enriches them with real-world geographical and network data in real time.

 ## The Tech Stack
 * **SIEM:** Wazuh Manager (Single-node Docker deployment on Ubuntu 24.04)